Punjab: Major cities

 Historically, Lahore has been the capital of the Punjab region and continues to be the most populous city in the region, with a population of 11 million for the city proper.
 Faisalabad is the 2nd most populous city and largest industrial hub in this region.
 Other major cities are Rawalpindi, Gujranwala, Multan, Ludhiana, Amritsar, Jalandhar, and Chandigarh are the other cities in Punjab with a city-proper population of over a million.

 Climate

 The climate has significant impact on the economy of Punjab, particularly for agriculture in the region.
-Climate is not uniform over the whole region, as the sections adjacent to the Himalayas generally receive heavier rainfall than those at a distance.
+Climate is not uniform over the whole region, as the areas adjacent to the Himalayas generally receive heavier rainfall than those at a distance.
+The Köppen climate classification generally classifies Punjab as having either a monsoon-influenced humid subtropical climate (Köppen: Cwa) or a hot semi-arid climate (Köppen: BSh).

 There are three main seasons and two transitional periods.
-During the hot season from mid-April to the end of June, the temperature may reach 48 C. The monsoon season, from July to September, is a period of heavy rainfall, providing water for crops in addition to the supply from canals and irrigation systems.
-The transitional period after the monsoon is cool and mild, leading to the winter season, when the temperature in January falls to 5 C at night and 12 C by day.
-During the transitional period from winter to the hot season, sudden hailstorms and heavy showers may occur, causing damage to crops.
+During summer, from mid-April to the end of June, the temperature may reach 48 C. The monsoon season, from July to September, is a period of heavy rainfall, providing water for crops in addition to the supply from canals and irrigation systems.
+The transitional period after the monsoon season is cool and mild, leading to the winter season, when the temperature in January falls to 5 C at night and 12 C by day.
+During the transitional period from winter to summer, sudden hailstorms and heavy showers may occur, causing damage to crops.